ContinuumIO/PostgresAdapter/README.md

 Testing
 -------

-To get a test database running run the following command (after [installing Docker](https://docs.docker.com/engine/installation/)):
+To get a test database running, execute the following command (after [installing Docker](https://docs.docker.com/engine/installation/)):
 ```
 docker run --name postgres-db --publish 5432:5432 -d mdillon/postgis:9.5-alpine
 ```

 The Docker image is a ~150MB download.
 Once downloaded it should take about 10 seconds for the database to start.
-Test that the database is up by connecting over the command line:
+Once the database is up you may connect to it over the command line:
 ```
 psql -h localhost -U postgres
 ```